Discount Mortgages Explained

 How long can you get a discount for?

-In most cases, the lender will offer a discount on their SVR for two, three, or five years.
-Some will offer a discount for the full term of the mortgage (i.e. 25 years for a typical mortgage).
+Usually, the lender will offer a discount on their SVR for two, three, or five years.
+Some will offer a discount for the entire term of the mortgage (i.e. 25 years for a typical mortgage).
 This is called a lifetime discount mortgage.

 Is a discounted mortgage a good idea right now?